istio/istio.io/content/en/docs/tasks/traffic-management/locality-load-balancing/before-you-begin/index.md

 {{< /warning >}}

 {{< tip >}}
 In a single multi-zone cluster environment, locality load balancing can also be configured for failover to a different zone within the same cluster.
-To test it, you will need to create a cluster with multiple worker zones and deploy istiod instance and the app to each zone.
-The following example shows how to set up a kind cluster with multiple worker zones.
-The remaining steps are identical to this multicluster example.
+To test it, you will need to create a cluster with multiple worker zones and deploy an istiod instance and the app to each zone.

-Generate yaml to define a cluster with 1 control-plane and 3 worker nodes:
+1) If you don’t have a multi-zone Kubernetes cluster, you can deploy one locally using `kind` with the following command:

 {{< text bash >}}
-$ cat <<EOF > kind-cluster-config.yaml
+$ kind create cluster --config=- <<EOF
 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4
 nodes: